September Kicks Off National Recovery Month

 Each September, Recovery Month works to promote and support new evidence-based treatment and recovery practices, the emergence of a strong and proud recovery community, and the dedication of service providers and community members across the nation who make recovery in all its forms possible.

-Congratulations, Ashleigh on over 2 years drug and alcohol free!!!
+Congratulations, Ashleigh on over 2 years and 9 months, drug and alcohol free!!!

 RECOVERY LOOKS AMAZING ON YOU!